TaisukeYasuda/cmimc-problem-proposals/README.md

 * **User**: A single person who carries out certain roles to contests.
 Users have various privileges with respect to competitions and contests:
   * **Director** (of a competition): Manages members of a competition.
 A Director is also a Czar.
   * **Member** (of a competition): Proposes problems to the active contests.
-  * **Czar** (of a contest): Manages the problems of the contest and appoints Test Solvers.
+  * **Czar** (of a contest): Manages the problems of the contest (including claiming shared pool problems) and appoints Test Solvers.
 A Czar is also a Member and a Test Solver.
   * **Test Solver** (of a contest): Accesses problems of the contest and verifies its problems.

 | | Director | Member | Czar | Test Solver |